jmahler/socket-examples/arq/README.md

 NAME
 ----

-arq - automatic repeat request (ARQ) data echo
+arq - Automatic Repeat Request (ARQ) file transfer

 DESCRIPTION
 -----------

-This example shows how to construct a simple stop and wait automatic repeat request (ARQ) algorithm to compensate for an unreliable sendto function (packetErrorSendTo).
+This example shows how to perform reliable data transfers given unreliable operations by employing [Automatic Repeat Request (ARQ)][arq] techniques.
+In this case a grossly unreliable sendto (packetErrorSendTo) is used to exaggerate errors.

     (terminal 1)
     ./snw-server